Dermaplaning Vs. Waxing

 However, if you are looking to remove more hair, shape and define the brows, or target areas of the body, waxing will be the best choice.

-Both options will leave your skin glowing and smooth, with no down time required to see the results.
+Both options will leave your skin looking radiant and smooth, with no downtime required to achieve the results.

 Related Articles